Memories of Madurai

 And in that sense, the undying fire of the accidental entrepreneur might be the most authentic form of success there is: not a trophy on the shelf, but a flame that continues to illuminate the path forward, day after day, year after year.

 So I'll keep showing up, stoking that fire, curious about where it might lead next.
-Because that's what those of us who stumbled into this world do - we keep building because we can't imagine doing anything else.
+Because that's what those of us who stumbled into this world do.
+We keep building because we can't imagine doing anything else.
 We burn on and the fire endures.